Temasek-Dynamics/gestelt/gestelt_bringup/README.md

         - Reduce width and height (to 320 x 240)
         - Rewrite function to create PC from depth map
             - http://docs.ros.org/en/fuerte/api/rgbd2cloud/html/depth2cloud_8cpp_source.html
+    - Add message filtering to ensure that poses and point cloud are aligned
+    - set ros::TransportHints()
+        - TCP_NODELAY: Improves the efficiency of TCP/IP networks by reducing the number of packets that need to be sent.
+For small messages: More efficient but higher latency.
+For big messages: More efficient and potentially lower latency

+- Remove unnecessary nodes and dependencies for an easier build on radxa
+    - Get rid of quadrotor_msgs
+    - Take out traj_server from plan_manage
+    - Clean up cmakelists dependencies

 # TODO
 - Gridmap
-    - Add back message filtering
     - Depth image
         - Compress, publish and subscribe using ImageTransport
-    - Point cloud
-        - Use eigen::affine3d for rotation/translation
     - Compare compressed depth map to downsampled point cloud
         - Bandwidth and delay

-- Split egoplanner up to make it easier to build on radxa
-    - Take out traj_server from plan_manage
-    - Get rid of quadrotor_msgs
-    - Clean up cmakelists dependencies
+        - Does queue time affect latency
+    - Look at using udp to send over point clouds or depth images

 - To benchmark aggregator
     - Add CPU usage